* Ban Plastic Straws From all Restaurants in Toronto *

 We hear what you're saying - it's too haaarrrd to carry a straw on you at all times.
 We will refer you back to step one.
 Sea.
 Turtle.
 And here's some advice on how to assemble and easily carry a Zero Waste Kit.

 3) If you are not a user of straws, you must remember to tell the individuals bringing you drinks in the establishments you frequent to HOLD THE STRAW.
 Tattoo this on your brain: "I would like a glass of water, BUT NO STRAW PLEASE."
 You may have to say it more than once to get it to stick.
 And if they bring you a plastic straw, you must make sure to refer them to step one of this guide.

 4) Educate others to help them with their journey to #StopSucking.
 When you see a friend sucking on a plastic straw, gently break the news to them: "James, I hate to break it to you, but you suck."
 Talk to them about the problems with plastic.
 And then - you guessed it - SHOW THEM THE SEA TURTLE.
 See?
 You're getting the hang of this.

-5) Two Toronto bars recently took the pledge to #StopSucking.
 Petition local establishments to stop carrying plastic straws and other single-use plastic items (encourage them to keep paper or biodegradable options for those patrons who need them).
-Talk to your local MPs and start pushing your Government to adopt all out single-use plastic bans, such as the comprehensive national strategy Costa Rica recently adopted to eliminate single-use plastics by 2021.
+Talk to your local City Councillors and MPs and start pushing your Government to adopt all out single-use plastic bans, fees and other meaningful regulations.
+On July 1, Seattle became the first major US city to put a comprehensive ban on plastic straws, opening the doors for other cities to consider similar regulations.
+Even more impressive is the stance Costa Rica is taking, which is to become the world's first country to implement a comprehensive national strategy and eliminate all single-use plastics by 2021.